 Many children rely on the school bus to get to and from school.
 Illinois has enacted school bus safety laws to protect those children.
 When negligent drivers break the law regarding school buses, they may cause an accident and cause serious injuries to children.
-If you or a loved one has been harmed in an accident, the Chicago injury attorneys at Krzak Rundio Law Group are here to hold irresponsible drivers accountable.
+If you or a loved one has been harmed in an accident, the Chicago injury attorneys at Krzak Rundio Gorman, Injury Attorneys are here to hold irresponsible drivers accountable.

 Before learning more about how we can help you, let’s take a look at the school bus laws in Illinois and the unique situations Chicago drivers should be aware of when they encounter a school bus on the road.

 Illinois School Bus Laws

 If you’re driving and you’re behind a school bus on its route to pick up or drop off students, you should know, understand and abide by the laws that apply to you.